Yuhan-Fei/Yuhan-Fei.github.io/_pages/about.md

 Research Interests
 ======
 <p align="justify">
-Dr. Fei combines computational (dry-lab) and experimental (wet-lab) approaches to develop AI-based methods for drug discovery and validation, aiming to accelerate the discovery and functional characterization of novel therapeutics for cancer and other diseases.
+Yuhan Fei's group combines computational (dry-lab) and experimental (wet-lab) approaches to develop AI-based methods for drug discovery and validation, aiming to accelerate the discovery and functional characterization of novel therapeutics for cancer and other diseases.
 His research primarily focuses on the following directions:
 </p>
 1. Discovery of RNA-targeting small molecules
 2. Optimization of mRNA vaccines